 Furka Pass is the Alpine road for James Bond

-Furka Pass is a high mountain pass at an elevation of 2.431m (7,976ft) above the sea level, located in one of the snowiest regions in Switzerland.
+Furka Pass is a high mountain pass at an elevation of 2.431m (7,976ft) above sea level, located in one of the snowiest regions in Switzerland.
 It’s one of the world's most iconic, exhilarating and exciting drives through the Swiss Alps.
 The pass was immortalized by the Aston DB5 / Ford Mustang car chase in James Bond's Goldfinger.
 It’s one of the most famous Alpine roads of Switzerland.

 Where is the Furka Pass?

-Set high in the Swiss Alps, the pass is located on the boundary between the Canton of Uri and the Canton of Valais, on the southern part of the country, near the Italian border.
+Set high in the Swiss Alps, the pass is located on the boundary between the Canton of Uri and the Canton of Valais, in the southern part of the country, near the Italian border.

 When was the road through Furka Pass built?